#RobKardashian Gets Professional Counseling After Social Media Meltdown, Aims To Be The 'Best Dad' For #Dream

 Blac Chyna also seeks the help of attorney Lisa Bloom to assist her with legal matters against Rob.
 The reality star managed to secure a temporary restraining order against Kardashian, reiterating that he must stay at least 100 feet away from the Lashed Bar owner at all times.

-The father of one is also restricted from cyberbullying Blac Chyna — including posting photos, videos or making any comments about her.
+The father of one is also restricted from cyber bullying Blac Chyna — including posting photos, videos or making any comments about her.

 Rob Kardashian has yet to return on Instagram after being kicked out due to his revenge porn.